santhoshbethi/myFocus_Chrome_extension/README.md

 ## Usage

 1. Open the popup and type your goal — it auto-saves.
+2. Pick a Duration (15/30/45 min or 1 hour).
-2. Toggle Focus mode ON.
+3. Toggle Focus mode ON.
-3. Browse normally:
+4. Browse normally:
   - A banner shows your goal on each page (with a per-page Hide button)
   - Analysis runs automatically; the banner updates with READ/SKIP and score
+  - The banner shows a live ⏳ timer for your session (mm:ss)
   - Open the popup to see Relevance immediately and expand Summary when needed

 To disable globally, toggle Focus mode OFF.